matplotlib/ipympl/README.md

 ## Usage

-To enable the jupyter-matplotlib backend, simply use the `matplotlib` Jupyter
+To enable the `ipympl` backend, simply use the `matplotlib` Jupyter
 magic:

 ```